OH, HELLO THERE!

-Oh, hello there.
-I’m Caitlin, a 26 year old hailing from the Pacific Northwest, which of course means that when spotted in my natural habitat I am with a coffee in one hand, a book in the other and can be found thrifting, cheering for the Seahawks, hiking in the mountains and exploring new places.
+In a nutshell, I’m Caitlin, a 26 year old hailing from the Pacific Northwest.
+This of course means that when spotted in my natural habitat I am with a coffee in one hand, a book in the other and can be found thrifting, cheering for the Seahawks, enjoying a delicious IPA, hiking in the mountains and exploring new places.

 My first trip overseas was a celebration of sorts; post-college graduation, pre-real life, if you will.
 With a bag on my back, my best friend by my side and a gnome in my hand, I explored places I had only once dreamed of seeing.
 All those fancy calendar pictures and jaw-dropping desktop screensavers I had surrounded myself with were suddenly real and tangible.
 It was incredible to say the least.